Stir five hundred more

 It being early in the term, Wat had yet to come up with anything to teach us.
 After some furrow-browed pondering he announced we were going to embark on “A test of bravery and common sense.”
 He instructed us to cross the dam while “avoiding hazards.”
 Dang shrugged, got his kit off and waded through the mess with the rest of them, having at least come up with the innovation of using a long stick to feel his way forward.

 I just outright refused.
 You couldn’t have gotten me in there by throwing me.
 Wat was quietly furious and said several demeaning things about my cowardice while everyone else set about proving themselves.
-Some genius rigged a couple of ropes across it so other kids could teeter across above the surface.
-I watched through my hands in a nauseous adrenaline chill every bit as bad as I’d felt while stripping off in the car park.
+Some genius rigged a couple of ropes over it so other kids could teeter across above the surface.
+I watched through my hands in a nauseous adrenaline chill every bit as bad as stripping off in the car park.

 On Baker-Miller Beach